TL;DR

 Can AI tools help create multilingual videos automatically?

 Absolutely.
-Advanced tools offer automatic voice dubbing and syncing, allowing you to localize content without manual editing.
+Advanced tools offer automatic voice dubbing and syncing, so you can localize content without manual editing.